FREVA-CLINT/freva/docs/source/developers_guide.rst

 .. toctree::
    :maxdepth: 3

-This documentation helps to get started with creating user defined `freva` plugins.
+This documentation helps to get started with creating user defined ``freva`` plugins.
 The **Plugin API Reference** gives an overview of how a plugin should be setup to be able to interact with freva.
-It also introduces methods available to the API wrapper.
+It also introduces methods available to the wrapper API.

 The **Parameter API Reference** introduces the different available options to configure the plugin setup.